Lone GOP rep blocks disaster aid bill in surprise move

 Senators had passed the measure on an 85-8 vote; eight Republicans opposed it.
 Trump then said he would sign the measure, tweeting: "The U.S. Senate has just approved a 19 Billion Dollar Disaster Relief Bill, with my total approval.
 Great!"

+Much of the money would go to Trump strongholds such as the Florida Panhandle, rural Georgia and North Carolina, and Iowa and Nebraska.
+Several military facilities would receive money to rebuild, including Camp Lejeune in North Carolina and Offutt Air Force Base in Nebraska.

-The legislation is crucial to states still reeling from devastating hurricanes over the past two years and epic flooding that drenched Iowa, Nebraska and Missouri.
+The legislation is crucial to states still reeling from devastating hurricanes over the past two years and epic flooding.
 It would provide over $600 million in nutrition assistance and $304 million in aid for Puerto Rico, which was devastated by Hurricane Maria in 2017.

 Fox News’ Louis Casiano and The Associated Press contributed to this report.